Linux kernel: Scheduling

 The kernel also contains two POSIX-compliant real-time scheduling classes named SCHED_FIFO (realtime first-in-first-out) and SCHED_RR (realtime round-robin), both of which take precedence over the default class.
 An additional scheduling policy known as SCHED DEADLINE, implementing the earliest deadline first algorithm (EDF), was added in kernel version 3.14, released on 30 March 2014.
 SCHED_DEADLINE takes precedence over all the other scheduling classes.

-Real-time PREEMPT_RT patches, included into the mainline Linux since version 2.6, provide a deterministic scheduler, the removal of preemption and interrupts disabling (where possible), PI Mutexes (i.e., locking primitives that avoid priority inversion), support for high precision event timers (HPET), preemptive Read-copy-update, (forced) IRQ threads, and other minor features.
+Real-time PREEMPT_RT patches, included into the mainline Linux since version 2.6, provide a deterministic scheduler, the removal of preemption and interrupt disabling (where possible), PI Mutexes (i.e., locking primitives that avoid priority inversion), support for High Precision Event Timers (HPET), preemptive read-copy-update (RCU), (forced) IRQ threads, and other minor features.

-Concurrency and synchronization
+In 2023, Peter Zijlstra proposed replacing CFS with an earliest eligible virtual deadline first scheduling (EEVDF) scheduler, to prevent the need for CFS "latency nice" patches.
+The EEVDF scheduler replaced CFS in version 6.6 of the Linux kernel.

+Synchronization

 The kernel has different causes of concurrency (e.g., interrupts, bottom halves, preemption of kernel and users tasks, symmetrical multiprocessing).

 For protecting critical regions (sections of code that must be executed atomically), shared memory locations (like global variables and other data structures with global scope), and regions of memory that are asynchronously modifiable by hardware (e.g., having the C volatile type qualifier), Linux provides a large set of tools.
 They consist of atomic types (which can only be manipulated by a set of specific operators), spinlocks, semaphores, mutexes, and lockless algorithms (e.g., RCUs).
 Most lock-less algorithms are built on top of memory barriers for the purpose of enforcing memory ordering and prevent undesired side effects due to compiler optimization.

 PREEMPT_RT code included in mainline Linux provide RT-mutexes, a special kind of Mutex which do not disable preemption and have support for priority inheritance.
 Almost all locks are changed into sleeping locks when using configuration for realtime operation.
 Priority inheritance avoids priority inversion by granting a low-priority task which holds a contended lock the priority of a higher-priority waiter until that lock is released.

 Linux includes a kernel lock validator called Lockdep.

-Interrupts management
+Interrupts

-The management of the interrupts, although it could be seen as a single job, is divided in two separate parts.
+Although the management of interrupts could be seen as a single job, it is divided into two.
 This split in two is due to the different time constraints and to the synchronization needs of the tasks whose the management is composed of.
-The first part is made up of an asynchronous interrupt service routine that in Linux is known as the top half, while the second part is carried out by one of three types of the so-called bottom halves (softirq, tasklets, and work queues).
-Linux interrupts service routines can be nested (i.e., a new IRQ can trap into a high priority ISR that preempts any other lower priority ISRs).
+The first part is made up of an asynchronous interrupt service routine (ISR) that in Linux is known as the top half, while the second part is carried out by one of three types of the so-called bottom halves (softirq, tasklets, and work queues).

+Linux interrupt service routines can be nested.
+A new IRQ can trap into a high priority ISR that preempts any other lower priority ISR.

-Memory management
+Memory

+The Linux kernel manages both physical and virtual memory.
+It divides physical memory into zones, each of which has a specific purpose.